steview-d/eliquids-page-template/README.md

 When dealing with multi column blocks, they can have images or text inside.

 Just swap out the html as you need.
-So long as you keep these sections intact
+So long as you keep these sections intact, you can choose to put text or images inside of them.

 ```
 <div class="w60">

 </div>
 ```

-you can choose to put text or images inside of them.

 ### Have more questions?
 Ask me :smiley: